20 April 2020

 - Pay attention to the ability of employees to cope both physically and mentally in the exceptional times we are living.
 Make sure that employees have sufficient time to recover.
 Cf.

-- Focus on safety communications at the workplace and ensure the flow of information in both directions in shared workplaces.
+- Focus on safety communications at the workplace and ensure that everybody is reached.
 Inform everyone working on the same premises about safety matters.

 - The Finnish Institute of Occupational Health has drawn up instructions for a safe return to work.